CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 1 - Default

 If you want the same title to be used for all of the **Share This** icons all of the time add it here.
 If have chosen a default link I recommend you add a default title as well.
 If left blank the current title will be used.

 If you want the same link to be used for all of the **Share This** icons all of the time add it here.
-If left blank the current URL will be used. - Note: When adding your link use the domain minus the http:// only add the link in the following format www.socialmedia.com. *\[Figure-10\]*
+If left blank the current URL will be used. - Note: When adding your link use the domain minus the http:// only add the link in the following format www.socialmedia.com.
+You can also add a default description that will be used in the email produced by the **Share This** email button. *\[Figure-10\]*

 ![Figure-10](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-slinks-mod-config-bookmark1.png "Figure-10"){.coalaweb-docs}